rabbitmq/rabbitmq-website/site/logging.md

 ### <a id="logging-to-console" class="anchor" href="#logging-to-console">Logging to Console (Standard Output)</a>

+Logging to standard streams (console) is another popular option for RabbitMQ installations.
+RabbitMQ nodes only log to standard streams if explicitly configured to do so.

 Here are the main settings that control console (standard output) logging: